 The fastest way to create a schedule in Rotageek is using the Autoscheduler.

-Using your business's forecasted demand, Rotageek's Auto-scheduling algorithm will build you a near optimal schedule in seconds.
+For jobs which are forecast, Rotageek's Auto-scheduling algorithm will use your business's forecasted demand build you a near optimal schedule in seconds.
 If you're intrigued how demand data is generated as well as what constitutes an optimal schedule, check out our article explaining how demand forecasting works.

 When your company's Rotageek account is created, each location's demand data is pre-loaded into the system.
-This is displayed in the Intra-Day Demand Graph (3).
+When you have entered the minima, the demand is displayed in the Intra-Day Demand Graph (4).

-To do so, navigate to the Staffing Levels tool.
+To set minimums for forecast-driven jobs and/or targets for target-driven jobs, navigate to the Staffing Levels tool.

 Please zoom-in if you cannot see the screenshot below and find here each annotation corresponding to its number.